Munda, Solomon Islands

 Munda is the largest settlement on the island of New Georgia in the Western Province of Solomon Islands, and consists of a number of villages.
 It is located at the southwestern tip (called Munda Point) of the western end of New Georgia, and the large Roviana Lagoon is just offshore.
+The town of Nusa Roviana is 2.6 km across the lagoon on Roviana Island.

 Munda Point was originally the site of a coconut plantation established by Englishman Norman Wheatley, and then owned by Australian Lesley Gill.

 History

 The Colonial Office had appointed Charles Morris Woodford as the Resident Commissioner in the Solomon Islands on 17 February 1897.
 He was directed to control the labour trade operating in the Solomon Island waters and to stop the illegal trade in firearms.
 Arthur Mahaffy was appointed as the Deputy Commissioner to Woodford in January 1898.
 In January 1900, Mahaffy established a government station at Gizo, as Woodford considered Mahaffy's military training as making him suitable for the role of suppressing headhunting in New Georgia and neighbouring islands.
 Mahaffy had a force of twenty-five police armed with rifles.
-The first target of this force was chief Ingava of the Roviana Lagoon who had been raiding Choiseul and Isabel and killing or enslaves hundreds of people.
+The first target of this force was Chief Ingava of the Roviana Lagoon who had been raiding Choiseul and Isabel and killing or enslaves hundreds of people.

 Mahaffy and the police officers under his command carried out a violent and ruthless suppression of headhunting, with his actions having the support of Woodford and the Western Pacific High Commission, who wanted to eradicate headhunting and complete a “pacification” of the western Solomon Islands.
-Mahaffy seized and destroyed large war canoes (tomokos).
-One of which was used to transport the police officers.
+Mahaffy seized and destroyed large war canoes (tomokos), which were additionally used to transport the police officers.

 The Methodist Mission in the Western Province was established by Rev. John Frances Goldie in 1902.
 He dominated the mission and gained the loyalty of Solomon Islander members of his church.
 The relationship with the colonial administrators of the British Solomon Island Protectorate were also fraught with difficulty, at this time due to Goldie's effective control over the Western Solomon Islands.
-From 1927 to 1934 Dr Edward Sayers worked at the Methodist mission where he established a hospital at Munda and also at Gizo and Vella Lavella, and carried out fieldwork in the treatment of malaria.
+From 1927 to 1934, Dr. Edward Sayers worked at the Methodist mission, where he established a hospital in Munda and also in Gizo and Vella Lavella, and carried out fieldwork for the treatment of malaria.